 Fred Stichnoth entered the world of professional photography in 1987, when he was hired as an assistant to the famous German photographer Walter Schels.

-During the mid-nineties, Fred became enamored with fashion photography.
+During the mid-nineties, Fred became enamoured with fashion photography.
 His photos were used in high fashion editorials for magazines and catalogues for a plethora of brands.

-The German-born, Bali-based photographer relinquished life as a celebrity and fashion photographer in the late nineties, where he was poised for popularity, in order to decamp to the East Indies - a home that is fast disappearing, along with their customs, legends, ceremony and regalia.
+The German-born photographer relinquished life as a celebrity and fashion photographer in the late nineties, where he was poised for popularity, in order to decamp to the East Indies - a home that is fast disappearing, along with their customs, legends, ceremony and regalia.

 Want to learn more about Fred Stichnoth?